Vlad-404/travel_experiences/README.md

 [Backt to top](#travel-experiences)

 # Features
-As per initial idea, UI has to have uniform and appealing look, be easy to navigate and control your own content.
+As per the initial idea, UI has to have a uniform and appealing look, be easy to navigate and control your own content.
 For this reason, multi-page concept was implemented.
-Thanks to Flask framework, I used templates to cut down on repetitive tasks like header and footer for the page with links to travel agency page.
+Thanks to Flask framework, I used templates to cut down on repetitive tasks like header and footer for the page with links to the travel agency page.
 * first look at the page needs to invoke intuitiveness.
 Looking at some examples, I found some features I want to achieve:
 	- not to overburden the first look with too much information.
-	- present the core of the page and when new visitor scrolls down the page, it reveals more features.
+	- present the core of the page and when a new visitor scrolls down the page, it reveals more features.
-	- ease of navigation as more info for each experience has "Read more..." link.
+	- ease of navigation as more info for each experience has a "Read more..." link.
 	- all of the links in the header (navbar) are always accessible (fixed position), user tools are always accessible.
 	- search bar is on the home page
 *  *About page* that explains the UI and features